deeplyinc/listen-sdk-android-samples/docs/contents/advanced-topics/audio-sampling.md

 = 2,000 bytes = 2 KB
 ```

-Since the sampling rate is how many audio samples there are in 1 second, if the other conditions are the same, the higher the sampling rate, the better the sound quality, and the higher the sampling rate, even if you record the sound for the same time, the higher the capacity.
+Since the sampling rate is how many audio samples there are in 1 second, if the other conditions are the same, the higher the sampling rate, the better the sound quality.
+Likewise, the higher the sampling rate, even if you record the sound for the same time, the higher the storage space.
 Typically, 8 KHz sampling rate is widely used for landline phones, and 44.1 KHz or 48 KHz sampling rate is widely used for music files such as WAV and MP3 files.
 This means that landline phones have a second of sound with 8,000 audio samples, and music files have a second of sound with 44,100 or 48,000 audio samples.
 Considering the difference in sound quality between landline phones and audio files, you can see the effect of this difference in sampling rates on sound quality.